RyanVLac/Personal-Library/README.md

 The backend manages files and metadata using a local database or a lightweight local HTTP server.
 The frontend provides the user interface for browsing, organizing, and reading PDFs.
 Even though it runs offline, the project is structured as a full-stack application with a separate frontend and backend.

-Code will be hosted on GitHub so others can download and run it.
-Packaging options such as Docker may be explored later to simplify installation and setup.